What is the Youth Council?

 Benefits of joining

 In addition to making a difference at the Discovery Center and within the community, Youth Council members will be introduced to practical business skill sets and practices throughout their service.
+Students will gain public speaking skills and career development opportunities to help them with their next steps and personal goals.

 What do I need to join?